Battle of France: Invasion of the Netherlands

 The Luftwaffe effort over the Netherlands comprised 247 medium bombers, 147 fighters, 424 Junkers Ju 52 transports and 12 Heinkel He 59 seaplanes.
-The Dutch Air Force, (Militaire Luchtvaartafdeling, ML), had a strength of 144 combat aircraft, half of which were destroyed on the first day.
+The Dutch Air Force (Militaire Luchtvaartafdeling, ML) had a strength of 144 combat aircraft, half of which were destroyed on the first day.
 The remainder of the ML was dispersed and accounted for only a handful of Luftwaffe aircraft shot down.
 The ML managed 332 sorties, losing 110 aircraft.
 The German 18th Army captured bridges during the Battle of Rotterdam, bypassing the New Water Line from the south and penetrating Fortress Holland.
 A separate operation organised by the Luftwaffe, the Battle for The Hague, failed.
-Airfields around (Ypenburg, Ockenburg and Valkenburg) were captured in a costly success, with many transport aircraft lost but the Dutch army re-captured the airfields by the end of the day.
+Airfields around Ypenburg, Ockenburg, and Valkenburg were captured in a costly success, with many transport aircraft lost; the Dutch army re-captured the airfields by the end of the day.
 Ninety-six aircraft in all were lost to Dutch artillery-fire.
-Luftwaffe Transportgruppen operations had cost 125 Ju 52s destroyed and 47 damaged, a 50 per cent loss.
+Luftwaffe Transportgruppen operations resulted in 125 Ju 52s destroyed and 47 damaged, a 50 per cent loss.
 The airborne operation also cost 50 per cent of the German paratroopers: 4,000 men, including 20 per cent of its NCOs and 42 per cent of its officers; of these casualties, 1,200 were made prisoners of war and evacuated to Britain.

 The French Seventh Army failed to block the German armoured reinforcements from the 9th Panzer Division, which reached Rotterdam on 13 May.
 That same day in the east, following the Battle of the Grebbeberg, in which a Dutch counter-attack to contain a German breach failed, the Dutch retreated from the Grebbe line to the New Water Line.
-The Dutch Army, still largely intact, surrendered in the evening of 14 May after the Bombing of Rotterdam by Heinkel He 111 medium bombers of Kampfgeschwader 54 (Bomber Wing 54); an act which has remained controversial.
+The Dutch Army, still largely intact, surrendered in the evening of 14 May after the Bombing of Rotterdam by Heinkel He 111 medium bombers of Kampfgeschwader 54 (Bomber Wing 54), an act which has remained controversial.
 The Dutch Army considered its strategic situation to have become hopeless and feared destruction of other Dutch cities.
-The capitulation document was signed on 15 May but Dutch forces continued fighting in the Battle of Zeeland with Seventh Army and in the colonies.
+The capitulation document was signed on 15 May, but Dutch forces continued fighting in the Battle of Zeeland with Seventh Army and in the colonies.
 Queen Wilhelmina established a government in exile in Britain.
-Dutch casualties amounted to 2,157 army, 75 air force and 125 Navy personnel; 2,559 civilians were also killed.
+Dutch casualties amounted to 2,157 army, 75 air force, and 125 Navy personnel; 2,559 civilians were also killed.